-These traumas stay with us as a “frozen residue of energy that has not been resolved and discharged; this residue remains trapped in the nervous system, where it can wreak havoc on our bodies and spirits,” causing long-term and sometimes alarming symptoms, like anxiety, back pain, or insomnia.
+These traumas, Levine writes, stay with us as a “frozen residue of energy that has not been resolved and discharged.”
+This residue remains trapped in the nervous system, “where it can wreak havoc on our bodies and spirits,” causing long-term and sometimes alarming symptoms, like anxiety, back pain, or insomnia.
 Our hips are like a bowl, then, catching and holding the residue of a trauma or prolonged period of stress.
 To let go of past emotional states, you have to let the hips get unstuck—rather literally.

-Loosening up the hips not only releases deep, trapped emotions, but has other health benefits as well, including easing back pain, boosting brain health, allowing for deeper breathing via the diaphragm, and improving circulation to organs such as the intestines, liver, and pancreas.
-Now that the junk drawer of emotions is clear, maybe we can work on cleaning the emotional garage …
+Loosening up the hips not only releases deep, trapped hip pain emotions, it has other health benefits as well, including easing back pain, boosting brain health, allowing for deeper breathing via the diaphragm, and improving circulation to organs such as the intestines, liver, and pancreas.
+Now that the junk drawer of emotions is clear, maybe we can work on cleaning the emotional garage.

 - Anjaneyasana (a low runner’s lunge)